Banner

 Intro

-Until I stumbled on a YouTube video claiming that the Mac Mini G4 was one of the best machines to play pre-2000 games.
-It is indeed one very last PowerPC machine commercialized by Apple and the community modded Mac OS 9 to support it.
-The Mini G4 is built around a G4 CPU running at least at 1.25GHz.
-While modest by 2005 standards, this is more than twice the clock-speed of the first PowerMac G4 which was touted as a “Super-computer” when it was commercialized in 1999.
+That changed when I stumbled on a YouTube video claiming that the Mac Mini G4 was one of the best machines for playing pre-2000 games.
+It is indeed one of the very last PowerPC machine released by Apple and the community modded Mac OS 9 to support it.
+The Mini G4 is built around a G4 CPU running at a minimum of 1.25 GHz.
+While modest by 2005 standards, this was more than twice the clock speed of the first Power Mac G4 which was touted as a “supercomputer” when it was released in 1999.

-This article will summarize the PowerPC developments leading to the G4, explain why a 2005 machine should be able to range 20 years worth of Mac games, then present the Mini G4 and explain how to install Mac OS 9.
-But if you’re only here to see the games, you can jump straight to the end.
+This article will summarize the PowerPC developments leading to the G4, explain why a 2005 machine should be able to run 20 years’ worth of Mac games, then present the Mini G4 and show how to install Mac OS 9.

 The road to the PowerPC G4

-Apple must hold the record of different CPU architectures used in the same family of computers.
-Through the years, “Macs” were powered by the 68000 family, then by PowerPC CPUs, then by Intel’s and finally by ARM based “Apple Silicon”.
+Apple must hold the record for the number of different CPU architectures used within the same family of computers.
+Over the years, Macs were powered first by the 68000 family, then by PowerPC CPUs, later by Intel’s, and finally by ARM-based Apple Silicon.

 The AIM alliance